-- A. "Adult" means both individuals legally classified as adults and juveniles treated as adults by court order, statute or operation of law. - B. "Bylaws" means those bylaws established by the Interstate Commission for its governance or for directing or controlling the Interstate Commission's actions or conduct. - C. "Compact administrator" means the individual in each compacting state appointed pursuant to the terms of this compact responsible for the administration and management of the state's supervision and transfer of offenders subject to the terms of this compact, the rules adopted by the Interstate Commission and policies adopted by the state council under this compact. - D. "Compacting state" means any state which has enacted the enabling legislation for this compact. - E. "Commissioner" means the voting representative of each compacting state appointed pursuant to Article III of this compact. - F. "Interstate Commission" means the Interstate Commission for Adult Offender Supervision established by this compact. - G. "Member" means the commissioner of a compacting state or designee, who shall be a person officially connected with the commissioner. - H. "Noncompacting state" means any state which has not enacted the enabling legislation for this compact. - I. "Offender" means an adult placed under, or subject to, supervision as the result of the commission of a criminal offense and released to the community under the jurisdiction of courts, paroling authorities, corrections or other criminal justice agencies. - J. "Person" means any individual, corporation, business enterprise, or other legal entity, either public or private. - K. "Rules" means acts of the Interstate Commission, duly promulgated pursuant to Article VII of this compact, substantially affecting interested parties in addition to the Interstate Commission, which shall have the force and effect of law in the compacting states. - L. "State" means a state of the United States, the District of Columbia and any other territorial possession of the United States. - M. "State Council" means the resident members of the State Council for Interstate Adult Offender Supervision created by each state under Article III of this compact.
+- (a) "Adult" means individuals legally classified as adults and juveniles treated as adults by court order, statute or operation of law. - (b) "Bylaws" mean those bylaws established by the interstate commission for its governance or for directing or controlling the interstate commission's actions or conduct. - (c) "Compact administrator" means the individual in each compacting state appointed under this compact who is responsible for the administration and management of the state's supervision and transfer of offenders subject to the terms of this compact, the rules adopted by the interstate commission and policies adopted by the state council under this compact. - (d) "Compacting state" means any state that has enacted the enabling legislation for this compact. - (e) "Commissioner" means the voting representative of each compacting state appointed under Article III of this compact. - (f) "Interstate commission" means the Interstate Commission for Adult Offender Supervision established by this compact. - (g) "Member" means the commissioner of a compacting state or the commissioner's designee, who shall be a person officially connected with the commissioner. - (h) "Noncompacting state" means any state that has not enacted the enabling legislation for this compact. - (i) "Offender" means an adult placed under, or subject to, supervision as the result of the commission of a criminal offense and released to the community under the jurisdiction of courts, paroling authorities, corrections or other criminal justice agencies. - (j) "Person" means any individual, corporation, business enterprise or other legal entity, either public or private. - (k) "Rules" mean acts of the interstate commission, duly promulgated pursuant to Article VII of this compact, substantially affecting interested parties in addition to the interstate commission, which shall have the force and effect of law in the compacting states. - (l) "State" means a state of the United States, the District of Columbia and any other territorial possessions of the United States. - (m) "State council" means the resident members of the respective state council for interstate adult offender supervision created by each state under Article III of this compact.

+ARTICLE III

-ARTICLE III THE COMPACT COMMISSION
+THE COMPACT COMMISSION

-- A. The compacting states hereby create the "Interstate Commission for Adult Offender Supervision".
-The Interstate Commission shall be a body corporate and joint agency of the compacting states.
-The Interstate Commission shall have all the responsibilities, powers and duties set forth herein, including the power to sue and be sued, and such additional powers as may be conferred upon it by subsequent action of the respective legislatures of the compacting states in accordance with the terms of this compact. - B. The Interstate Commission shall consist of commissioners selected and appointed by resident members of a State Council for Interstate Adult Offender Supervision for each state.
-While each member state may determine the membership of its own State Council, its membership must include at least one representative from the legislative, judicial and executive branches of government, victims groups and compact administrators.
-Each
+- (A) The compacting states create the "Interstate Commission for Adult Offender Supervision."
+The interstate commission shall be a body corporate and joint agency of the compacting states.
+The interstate commission shall have all the responsibilities, powers and duties set forth in this compact, including the power to sue and be sued, and such additional powers as may be conferred upon it by subsequent action of the respective legislatures of the compacting states in accordance with the terms of this compact. - (B) The interstate commission shall consist of commissioners selected and appointed by resident members of a state council for interstate adult offender supervision or the Governor for each state.
+While each member state may determine the membership of its own state council, its membership must include at least one (1) representative from the legislative, judicial and executive branches of government, victims groups and compact administrators.
+The Mississippi state council will be appointed by the compact administrator.
+The compact administrator also may appoint additional representatives to the state council when he deems such appointments necessary.
+The commissioner of corrections or his designee shall serve as the compact administrator and as the state's commissioner on the interstate commission in such capacity pursuant to applicable law of the member state.
+Each compacting state retains the right to determine the qualifications of the compact administrator who shall be appointed by the Governor.